* Brent tops $65 a barrel for the first time this year

 The Organization of the Petroleum Exporting Countries (OPEC) and allies led by Russia started voluntary production cuts last month, aiming to tighten the market.

-Top exporter and de facto OPEC leader Saudi Arabia said on Tuesday it would cut more than half a million barrels per day (bpd) more in March than the deal called for, sending prices surging.
+Top exporter and de facto OPEC leader Saudi Arabia said on Tuesday that in March it would cut more than half a million barrels per day (bpd) more than the deal called for, sending prices surging.

 Prices were also buoyed by the partial closure of Saudi Arabia's Safaniya, its largest offshore oilfield with production capacity of more than 1 million bpd.